reubenson/reubenson.github.io/src/projects/echea.md

 # url: https://reubenson.com/portfolio/ceramics/
 ---

 _Echea_ is a mixed media sculpture produced in collaboration with the artist and composer Eli Keszler for an eponymous exhibition at Galerie Pepe (Mexico City).
-Four large earthenware vessels provide _interiors_ arranged with ceramic tongues and an audio playback system.
+Four large earthenware vessels (produced by an artisan in Guadalajara) provide _interiors_ arranged with my ceramic tongue sculptures and an audio playback system we devised and programmed for the sculpture.
 These tongues gesture towards both sound and silence, a sussuration of voices and echoes sputtering out to the velvet-lined walls of the gallery; sound is a body searching for its surface.
 {.project-grid-item-full}

 <!-- Their interiors, arranged with speakers and ceramic tongues, conceal themselves until approached.
 These tongues gesture towards both sound and silence, sputtering voices into a chamber of echoes, whispering out to the velvet-lined walls of the gallery.
 Sound is a body that is always searching for its surface. -->